ContextPilot: Fast Long-Context Inference via Context Reuse: Context Alignment

-The context ordering mechanism aims to: (1) reorder retrieved contexts according to the current prefix-cache status to maximize KV-cache reuse; (2) schedule the ordered contexts to the inference engine with awareness of cache generation and eviction policies to enhance hit rates; and (3) insert concise contextual hints that recover pre-ordering semantics and maintain reasoning quality.
+The context alignment mechanism aims to: (1) align incoming contexts with the current prefix cache to maximize KV-cache reuse; (2) schedule the aligned contexts to the inference engine with awareness of cache generation and eviction policies to enhance hit ratio; and (3) insert context annotations that recover pre-alignment semantics and maintain accuracy.